friendica/red/doc/Message-Flow.md

-Friendika Message Flow
+Friendica Message Flow

-This page attempts to document some of the details of how messages get from one person to another in the Friendika network.
+This page attempts to document some of the details of how messages get from one person to another in the Friendica network.
 There are multiple paths, using multiple protocols and message formats.

 Those attempting to understand these message flows should become familiar with (at the minimum) the DFRN protocol document (http://dfrn.org/dfrn.pdf) and the message passing elements of the OStatus stack (salmon and Pubsubhubbub).